I thought it would be fitting to include a little explanation of full-frame crop sensors and how they can affect your lens's focal length.

 But, while the 35mm is wider, you may not get the image you desire.
 Remember, the 35mm will stretch your environment away from you, including your subject.

 Then there's compression which makes the foreground and background larger the longer your focal length is.
-The 50 mm wins in this aspect.
+Again, the 50 mm wins in this aspect.

-With that being said - the difference in both compression and 'stretch' are minimal in comparison to focal lengths with greater differences (like a 35mm vs 100mm).
+With that being said - the difference in compression and 'stretch' is minimal compared to focal lengths with greater differences (like 35mm vs 100mm).

-The winner of this section is determined by your needs.
-While 50mm is closer to what the human eye sees, you may want a bit of a stretch to your environment to emphasize something (like a wedding trane, for example).
+Your needs determine the winner of this section.
+While 50mm is closer to what the human eye sees, you may want a bit of a stretch to your environment to emphasize something (like a wedding train, for example).

 This is a section I'm going to keep short.
-I have written an in-depth 50mm landscape photography article that compares most focal lengths (in relation to landscapes) against the 50 mm.
+I have written an in-depth 50mm landscape photography article that compares most focal lengths (concerning landscapes) against the 50 mm.